 this post may contain affiliate links

 Iceland is a magical place full of mountains, active volcanos, glaciers and black sand beaches.
 It's diverse topography brings a lot of photographers, and tourists in general, to this small north western European island.
 Iceland has only seen it's rise to fame recently, before the turn of the century not many people would think about vacationing here.
 Now it's predicted more than 2 million visitors will frequent the island that only has a population of just over 300,000.
-I think this plays a vital role in the countries recent tourism success story, it rugged untamed mountains and crystal-esque waterfalls dominate the attention of most photographers that come here.
+I think this plays a vital role in the countries recent tourism success story, it rugged untamed mountains and raging waterfalls dominate the attention of most photographers that come here.
 Nonetheless, it's certainly true that new compositions can be found you just have to be willing to venture a little further away from the beaten path.

 Even if you've seen thousands of photos of Iceland it's nothing like seeing it in real life.
 One of Mother Nature's true masterpieces.

 All the locations mentioned in the post are included in my photography road trip itinerary around Iceland.
 If you're considering going, but are worried about your budget check out this post I wrote about travelling Iceland on a budget.
 As always this list is subjective, these are my favourites and hopefully after visiting they will become some of yours too.

 Top Photography Spots in Iceland and the Best Time to Capture Them.